List of automobiles notable for negative reception: Lancia Beta (1972–84)

 While the Lancia Beta was widely praised upon its launch by the motoring press and general public, it soon gained a reputation for being extremely rust-prone, especially with the early models.
-At the time, it was widely rumored that this was due to the vehicles being constructed with Soviet steel which was allegedly supplied to Lancia's parent company Fiat in exchange for building the main Lada factory.
-However, these claims were never verified, and it has been suggested that these issues were more likely the result of poor rustproofing techniques as well as the prolonged factory strikes that plagued Italy at the time.
+At the time, it was widely rumored that this was due to the vehicles being constructed with Soviet steel, which was allegedly supplied to Lancia's parent company Fiat in exchange for building the main Lada factory.
+These claims were never verified, and it has been suggested that these issues were more likely the result of poor rustproofing techniques as well as the prolonged factory strikes that plagued Italy at the time.
 Regardless of the actual cause, these corrosion problems eventually became such an issue that large numbers of them had to be recalled.
 Along with the failure of the larger Gamma model, the negative publicity this generated permanently damaged Lancia's reputation and saw a decline in sales in the United Kingdom, its largest export market at the time, which was never reversed, and led to Lancia to withdraw from right-hand drive markets in 1994.